enkidevs/curriculum/typescript/introduction/intro-typescript/why-typescript.md

 ### Modern, cross-platform JavaScript

 Since TypeScript is another layer on top of JavaScript, it allows us to continuously use the latest JavaScript features, even before they become fully supported in JavaScript[2].

-Because it has its own environment, TypeScript enables us to write the latest JavaScript code and handles the conversion for old platforms behind the scenes.
-For example, this means that you can write modern TypeScript code that can still run on old web browser that might not support modern features.

 ---
 ## Practice